-The District adopts an estimated revenue and expenditure budget for the general fund.
+The District adopts an estimated revenues and expenditures budget for the general fund.
 Comparisons of estimated revenues and budgeted expenditures to actual are presented in the financial statements in accordance with generally accepted accounting principles.
-Amendments to the original budget require board approval.
-Appropriations lapse at yearend.
+Amendments to the original budget require Board approval.
+Appropriations lapse at year-end.
 The District does not use encumbrance accounting.